ckakiti/Novelty_paper_2021/DataStructure.md

 # Data structure
-Each .mat file is named based on the following file structure:
+DLC data is stored in .mat files.
+Given .mat files were renamed based on the following file structure:

 ```
 .